Laguting/DECRYPTION_a-e-i-o-u/README.md

  1. Copy the code to your preferred IDE.
  2. Open the terminal and run the code.
  3. The program will then ask for the encrypted code that you have in mind.
+ 4. Enter the encrypted code and then the program will process it.
+ 5. The decrypted code will be displayed on the screen.

+ ### How to run the program using git bash?

+ # INSTALLATIONS 📥

+ # CREDITS 👩